neurodatascience/QLS612-Overview/setup/linux.md

    [Fedora](https://docs.docker.com/engine/install/fedora/),
    [CentOS](https://docs.docker.com/engine/install/centos/)).
 Make sure to follow the "Install using the repository" method!
-1. Once you've installed Docker make sure to follow the [post-install instructions](https://docs.docker.com/engine/install/linux-postinstall/) as well.
+2. Once you've installed Docker make sure to follow the [post-install instructions](https://docs.docker.com/engine/install/linux-postinstall/) as well.
 You only need to do the "Manage Docker as a non-root user" and "Configure Docker to start on boot" steps.
-1. Open a new terminal and type `docker run hello-world`.
+3. Open a new terminal and type `docker run hello-world`.
    If the installation worked, a brief introductory message should be printed to the screen.

+### Install the `tree` command

+`tree` is a helpful command for viewing directory structures, and is strongly recommended.

+1. Open a terminal, and check if you have `tree` already installed by running `tree --version`.
+   - If you see a version number, you're all set!
+   - If you see a message like `tree: command not found`, install it by running:
+      ```bash
+      sudo apt-get update && sudo apt-get install -y tree
+      ```

 ---